TFC-Motley/Struct/README.md

 let schema: Struct.Schema = [#n(8), #i(4), #t(32)];

+// <Register>: A register is an array of values that mirrors the field order defined in the schema
+//
 // The Register module contains helper functions for wrapping and unwrapping values
 //
 // Where each <Value> can be one of: